ungermate/ungermate.github.io/adversarialImages.md

 <img width="1489" height="230" src="images/adversarial_images/non_targeted_resnet/binary/eps_005.png">
 </center>

-<em> With only a small amount of added perturbation the images look mostly normal, however in these cases the change was enough for the model to assigned incorrect labels.  </em>
+<em> With only a small amount of added perturbation the images look mostly normal, however in these cases the change was enough for the model to assign incorrect labels.  </em>

 Epsilon = 0.1